 Tracing Important Payments

-When making a large payment for something like a down payment on a new house, a college tuition payment, a deposit for a wedding venue, or even a payment to a government agency like the IRS, you may want to use a paper check.
-This can help ensure that your payment was received because you’ll be able to see when the other party deposits or cashes the check in your next bank statement or through your bank’s online portal.
+When making a large payment for something like a down payment on a new house, a college tuition payment, a deposit for a wedding venue, or even a payment to a government agency such as the IRS, you may want to use a paper check.
+This can help ensure your payment was received because you’ll be able to see when the other party deposits or cashes the check in your next bank statement or through your bank’s online portal.
 Some banks will even show you a photo of the cashed check so you can ensure it’s correct.
 This may even help prevent you from incurring any late fees since the transactions will all be dated.

 Additionally, if your check is lost or stolen, you can request to cancel your payment through your bank’s customer service phone line or online via your bank’s website.